-|Sports Extra (NBA TV, MLB Network, NHL Network)||$11/mo.||✔||✔|
+|Sports Extra (NBA TV, MLB Network, NHL Network, and more)||$11/mo.||✔||✔|

-|Comedy Extra (MTV, MTV2, Laff)||$6/mo.||✔||✔|
+|Comedy Extra (MTV, MTV2, Laff, and more)||$6/mo.||✔||✔|

 |Hallmark Movies Now||$6/mo.||✔||✔|

-Sports networks available on Sling TV include:
+Sports networks available through Sling TV's basic plans or Sports Extra add-on include:

-Since Sling TV doesn't lock you into an annual contract, you can save a bit of extra money by switching back and forth between plans when your favorite teams are in the off-season.
+Since Sling TV doesn't lock you into an annual contract, you can save a bit by switching back and forth between plans when your favorite teams are in the off-season.
 For example, football fans will likely pick up the Orange & Blue plan to watch both NCAA and NFL games, but once the season is over, you can downgrade and switch to either the Orange or Blue Plan and save $15/mo.

 You can find plenty of programming for the whole family on Sling TV.
 Popular networks for young viewers include Baby TV, Disney Junior, Nick Jr., Nicktoons and TeenNick.
 Some channels are only available with the Kids Extra ($6).
 Kids Extra channels include:

-Sling TV is a great fit for wallet-friendly shoppers that don't mind working around a few quirks.
+Sling TV is a wallet-friendly fit for shoppers that don't mind working around a few quirks.
 HBO is noticeably absent from the catalog, sports are divided across the Orange and Blue plans, and you might have to pick up an HD antenna for local broadcasts.
-All these hurdles mean you'll need to do a bit more research than you would when signing up for Hulu + Live TV or YouTube TV (which don't split their catalog across different plans), but there's no denying Sling TV's value.
+All these hurdles mean you'll need to do a bit more research than you would when signing up for Hulu + Live TV or YouTube TV (which don't split their catalogs across different plans), but there's no denying Sling TV's value.